Brandonpinos/SecurityPals-Operator-Framework/self-assessment.md

 ### Ecosystem
 Operator Framework plays an integral part in the Cloud Native Ecosystem.
 They promote the development and automation of specialized Operators for complex services and applications.
 They enhance many of Kubernetes basic features and account for the shortcomings as well.

-They fullfill a special service of allowing for the development of Operators with familiar languages and libraries.
-This alone creates a large efficiency boost for the development team, which is increased even moreso when taking into the consideration the aforementioned automation aspects of Operator Framework.
+They fulfill a special service of allowing for the development of Operators with familiar languages and libraries.
+This alone creates a large efficiency boost for the development team, which is increased even more when taking into the consideration the aforementioned automation aspects of Operator Framework.

 ## Security issue resolution